simonsuska/mockaffee/README.md

 1. Verifying overloading functions with an array-typed and variadic parameter

     ```swift
-    // Currently, the verify(on:called:) function can not distinguish between the following
+    // Currently, the verify(on:called:_:_:) function can not distinguish between the following
     // two functions

     func foo<T>(param: T...) {}